Security

 How to report vulnerabilities

-Found a vulnerability?
-Would you like to report a bug or something interesting that you found?
-The best way to reach out to us is via e-mail to contact@storifyme.com.
+Found a vulnerability or security issue?
+The best way to report a is via e-mail to security@storifyme.com.
 We advise abstaining from publicly announcing a vulnerability or bug before we get in touch with you and work on a fix.

 The following template can be used when submitting a vulnerability: